hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Try `falsey: reduce [off false none]`

 [15:28:25](#1653060505528cFGdU:gitter.im) <hiiamboris (NOT THIS ONE)>:
-And don't forget to check the type again í ½í¸‰
+And don't forget to check the type again ğŸ˜‰

 [15:29:32](#1653060572531jehru:gitter.im) <gor77 (gor77)>:
 Aha, think I get it ...it will take some time to get these concepts, obviously :)

 [15:30:13](#1653060613535mnXCv:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Indeed.
-Red is one of the most mind bending languages í ½í¸‰
+Red is one of the most mind bending languages ğŸ˜‰

 [15:31:26](#1653060686538jCxED:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Red is a data language first.
 Everything in Red is just data.. until it is evaluated.